Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/Cluster_Deployment/README.md

 ### 5.5.
 Security

-1. Ensure right privileges are granted to the provisioned resources.
+1. Ensure the right privileges are granted to the provisioned resources.

 2. Cater for regular audits to ensure ongoing Vigilance.

-3. Automate the execution of the deployment script and restrict the privilages to service accounts.
+3. Automate the execution of the deployment script and restrict the privileges to service accounts.

-4. Integrate with secure identity provider (Azure Active Directory)
+4. Integrate with the secure identity provider (Azure Active Directory)